menu

 Also of interest is that Ramsey has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Ramsey telecommute to their jobs.
-Overall, about 19.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Ramsey in 2018 was $74,913, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $299,652 for a family of four.
+The per capita income in Ramsey in 2022 was $75,792, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $303,168 for a family of four.

 Ramsey is a very ethnically-diverse borough.
 The people who call Ramsey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ramsey residents report their race to be White, followed by Asian.
+Ramsey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.23% of the borough’s residents.
 Important ancestries of people in Ramsey include Italian, Irish, German, English, and Polish.